-Claims for the tax credit must be supported with proof of the qualifying expenditure incurred.
-Revenue suggests that the best way to submit proof of expenditure is to take a picture of the receipt and submit it through the Revenue Receipts Tracker App.
+Claims for the spend and stay tax credit must be supported with proof of the qualifying expenditure incurred.
+Revenue suggests that the best way to submit proof of expenditure is to photograph the receipt and submit it through the Revenue Receipts Tracker App.

 This is the same in respect of claims for medical expenses, employment expenses, etc. Taxpayers can file and submit their Form 12 online via Revenue’s “myAccount”

-Once a Form 12 is completed, Revenue will review any refund due and it should get paid within a few weeks of the receipt of the tax return.
+Once Form 12 is completed, Revenue will review any refund due.
+It should get paid within a few weeks of the receipt of the tax return.

 If you are self-employed you will need to make a “stay and spend” claim on your Form 11 tax return for the 2020 period. (or 2021 if applicable).
 Your total tax payable will be reduced by the amount of the Stay & Spend Tax Credit.

-Any expenditure up to Dec 31st 2020 can be claimed on 2020 tax returns Expenditure from Jan 1st 2021 will need to be claimed on 2021 tax returns.
+Any expenditure up to Dec 31st 2020 can be claimed on 2020 tax return.
+Expenditure from Jan 1st 2021 will need to be claimed on 2021 tax returns.

-The maximum tax credit of €125 is over the 2 years.
+The maximum tax credit of €125 is over 2 years.